REC TEC Grill Reviews and Ratings

-One thing that does impress, is the temperature stability.
+One thing that does impress is the temperature stability.
 As an owner of somewhat cheaper grills, temperature fluctuations of 20 degrees are never that uncommon.
 With the REC TEC Portable, the temperature never moves more than a degree or two from your setting.

-So far, I’ve cooked ribs, which came out perfect, the meat literally falling off the bone.
-I also tried a complete roast using the smoker which again, came out succulent and juicy.
+So far, I’ve cooked ribs, which came out perfect, the meat falling off the bone.
+I also tried a whole roast using the smoker which again, came out succulent and juicy.
 My calculations show that you’ll use 1 – 2 pounds of pellets an hour when running the grill at about 300 degrees.
 That’s not a bad consumption at all and probably points to a cooker that’s burning efficiently.

 I did try cooking a brisket using the smoker; however, I stupidly burnt it!
 Please don’t take that as an indication of quality though.
 It was my mistake – well all them!

-One thing that’s useful, is that the REC TEC comes with a “cool down” feature.
+One thing that’s useful is that the REC TEC comes with a “cool down” feature.
 This gets the grill right back down to a safe temperature after cooking.
 It even lets you know when you can safely clean out the grill and store it away.

-The portable version is easy to clean up and unused pellets can be tipped out, another plus point for a portable grill that needs a full clear out before putting back in your car/motorhome/RV.
+The portable version is easy to clean up, and un-used pellets can be tipped out, another plus point for a portable grill that needs a full clear out before putting back in your car/motorhome/RV.

-I alluded to this earlier but it should be pointed out again.
+I alluded to this earlier, but it should be pointed out again.
 This grill is genuinely portable.
 Realistically this is the two-person grill to move; however, it folds up to store in a car boot easily.
 I fitted this grill into my Prius (don’t laugh) with plenty of space to spare.

 The folding legs take a little getting used to; however, once you get used to the way the legs swing underneath you’ll find the REC TEC design a joy to use.